-If you think the music industry is confined to singers and musicians you'd be wrong.
-As part of this diverse, fast-moving sector you could carve out a career in performing, songwriting, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism to name just a few options.
+In terms of career options, singers and musicians may be the most visible jobs in music, but you could carve out a career in a number of areas including performing, songwriting, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism.

 - digital music